 A study of principles basic to Christian teaching, including lesson plans, audiovisual techniques, and the organization and management of materials for effective classroom presentation.
 Same as CE 302.3.

 ED 304.3 Teaching Mathematics

 A study of the trends, materials, and techniques for the teaching of mathematics in the elementary school.
+Pre-requisite or corequisite ED 302.3

 ED 306.3 Teaching Reading